 For the modern mystic, the balanced nature of Mabon indicates a powerful time to connect with the spirit world – but clear your energy first by connecting with the spirit within, and take this opportunity to introspect.

 If you’re just getting started on your spiritual journey, rise gently with Awakening In a Box, featuring crystals and tools selected intuitively for you to guide you on your path.
 Deepen your soul-searching with their Oracle Box, containing oracle cards, high-vibration crystals, and everything else you need to guide your spirit journey in this new season.

 Celtic: Host a harvest feast

 The autumn equinox has long been associated with the harvest, so your colors and vibes here are all rich tones of russet, gold, and earth.
-The ancient druids traditionally held harvest festivals on the Sunday nearest the Harvest Moon – the full moon closest to the autumn equinox.
+The ancient druids traditionally held harvest festivals on the Sunday nearest the Harvest Moon –– the full moon closest to the autumnal equinox.
 These fall harvest festivals were the forbears of what became the Thanksgiving Day feast in America, and so the foods associated with them likely look familiar: squashes and gourds, corn, nuts, apples, and seeds.

 Celebrate like the ancient Celts by bringing your loved ones together for a mouth-watering feast.
-Treat them like queens with the mouth-watering offerings from the quarterly Culinarie Kit, and top it off with something sweet from delectable baking kit supplier Red Velvet NYC (white chocolate cake with sparking cranberries? yes, please!) for a modern-mystic marvel they’ll never forget.
+Treat them like queens with the mouth-watering offerings from the quarterly Culinarie Kit, and top it off with something sweet from delectable baking kit supplier Red Velvet NYC (white chocolate cake with cranberries?
+Yes, please!) for a modern-mystic marvel they’ll never forget.